BCC Alumni

 Secretary – Margo Veen

-Committee Members: Pauline Smith, Anna Novel, Maria Papalia, Alexis Woolhead, BCC Registrar Geraldine Bowman and Julie Ranson.
+Committee Members: Pauline Smith, Anna Novel, Maria Papalia, Alexis Woolhead, Geraldine Bowman and Julie Ranson.

 The committee is investigating a name change, a new logo, newsletter content and format, bolstering the association’s engagement with past students and current BCC life.

 The association meets between four and six times per year, on a Monday night at the College.
-Ex-students who feel they can assist are invited to contact the President by emailing malena.cahill@outlook.com or joining the next meeting to be held from 5.00pm on Monday February 26, in the College Administration.
+Ex-students who feel they can assist are invited to contact the President by emailing malena.cahill@outlook.com to find out the date of the next meeting.

 Economically Speaking